Dealing with Chargebacks

 - Quality, where the cardholder disputes the sale for reasons of quality

-- No valid authorisation was gained
+- Where no valid authorisation was gained

-In certain circumstances a cardholder or the card Issuer has the right to question or dispute a transaction.
+In certain circumstances a cardholder or the card issuer has the right to question or dispute a transaction.
 Such requests can be received up to 180 days from the date of the transaction and in some circumstances beyond 180 days.
 If this happens, merchants should provide as much information as possible to connect the cardholder to the transaction, as this will assist in resolving the dispute.

 All merchants accepting debit and credit card payments are liable for chargebacks in the circumstances outlined.